 Freedom square is a sight of a true communist era heritage.
 A truly monumental square with a large green area and the biggest fountain in Bratislava called Druzba, built in 1980, which is made out of stainless steel and its core represents a linden flower which is the symbol of Slavs.
 It lies close to Kollárovo square and the Ministry of Transport, Posts and Telecommunications of the Slovak Republic, so ideal for those who want to stay close to the center.
 There is the popular Savage Garden bar & restaurant in the area (for those who do not have time to pack their picnic snacks) :)

 With its unique location near Bratislava, the park of Rusovce offers a little oasis of harmony and relax.
 It is a wonderful place for a picnic, walking or just chilling.
 Due to being outside of our capital, in the borough Rusovce, it is rather a quiet place.
 You will not meet many tourists here for sure.
 In the middle of the park you will find the Palace of Rusovce.
 It has a rich history but is closed at the moment and waiting for some reconstruction works.
 There is also a playground for kids nearby – on the Gerulatska street.

 Pekná cesta is an area of Krasňany – the suburbs of Bratislava’s district Rača.
 It offers many spots for relax, barbecues and picnics near the forest.
 It gets quite busy so it is advised to come here in the early morning, if you want to reserve a fireplace for your group.
 Or go deeper to the forest where there are more benches and fireplaces which you can choose from.
+There is also a great children’s playground available.
 The only problem, mainly during the weekends, is to find a place to park :)

 PETRZALKA’S LUKY AND HAJE